-If an event does occur, all candidates for that position must be invited and be notified at least
+If an event does occur, all candidates for that position must be invited and be notified at least 3 days in advance.
+Events must have written approvad (through email) by the AS Elections-Coordinator to make sure that all regulations are being followed.

-(I) 3 days in advance.
-Candidates may reach out to clubs and hall councils for endorsements but, if an event does occur, the candidate must make sure to invite all candidates for that position are invited at least 3 days in advance (it is the responsibility of the candidate who reaches out). - If clubs or hall councils reach out to endorse candidates and decide to hold an event.
-(11) it is the responsibility of the club to invite all candidates for that position at least 3 days in advance (it is not the responsibility of any candidate).
-Ultimately, it is the responsibility of whoever reaches out to make sure all candidates (III) - are invited to an endorsement event (if an event does occur, although it is not required).
-If an event does occur, as long as all candidates for that position have been invited - (IV) (they may decline) and the AS Elections Coordinator approves the event, then the event may proceed.
+- Candidates may reach out to clubs and hall councils to seekfor endorsement with or without an event occurring to secure that endorsement.s - (i) Candidates may reach out to clubs and main councils to seekers enclosement with or window an event occurring to secure that enclose but.
+However, a fan event does occur, the candidate who reached out to the club or hall council must make sure to invite all candidates for that position are invited to the event at least 3 days in advance.
+Ensuring the invitations are sent with the proper advance notice (it is the responsibility of the candidate who initiates the request for endorsement and the upcoming event, who reaches out).

+(II) If clubs or hall councils reach out to endorse candidates and decide to hold an event, - If clubs of hall councils reach out to endorse candidates and decide to hold an event, it is the responsibility of the club to invite all candidates for that position at least 3 days in advance (it is not the responsibility of any candidate).

+Ultimately, it is the responsibility of whoever reaches out to make sure all candidates are invited to an endorsement event (if an event does occur, although it is not required).

+If an event does occur, as long as all candidates for that position have been invited (they may decline) and the AS Elections Coordinator approves the event, then the

+- (III)

+- (IV)

+- event may proceed.

-If a violation does occur, refer to Grievances under Section 3, part VI. - (V) - e.
-Candidates or measures may not be publicly endorsed at an AS sponsored event.
-For the purposes of this Code, club meetings do not constitute AS sponsored events
+If a violation does occur, refer to Grievances under Section 3, part VI.
+(V) - Candidates or measures may not be publicly endorsed at an AS sponsored event.
+For the purposes of this Code, club meetings do not constitute AS sponsored events.